Three observations: Sabres' youth propels team to win on kids day - NewsBreak

 2.)
 Regaining Leads

-In today’s game, the team jumped out to an early lead which quickly disappeared thanks to two Flyers goals.
-Not only did Buffalo regain the lead and hold it, but they also did so in the same period that they lost it.
+The team jumped out to an early lead on Saturday, which quickly disappeared thanks to two Flyers goals.
+Not only did Buffalo re-gain the lead and hold it, but they also did so in the same period that they lost it.
 Not something the team is accustomed to doing.

-This shows the team is learning how to carry their drive through the whole game and not give up when things become hard.
-It also exhibits the lessons that Don Granato has been teaching about learning how to win games.
+This shows the team is learning how to carry their drive through the whole game, and not give up when things become hard.
+It also exhibits the lessons that head coach Don Granato has been teaching about learning how to win games.

-This drive is especially important against a team that’s struggling like the Flyers because if the Sabres give them any sort of hope or momentum to cling onto, they will likely build on it simply because they need to find a way to win.
+This drive is especially important against a team that’s struggling like the Flyers, because if the Sabres give them any sort of hope or momentum to cling on, they will likely build on it simply because they need to find a way to win.

 3.)
 Peyton Krebs